Cocktail or old wives’ tale? We’re not entirely sure.

 So strong and yet so tasty.
 The guy who had the balls to mix that many spirits into one cocktail should get a medal.
 And that’s exactly what he got when in 1972, Robert Butt entered a cocktail making competition.
 Triple sec had to be included but then all sorts of other spirits started flying and so the Long Island Iced Tea was born.
 We owe you one Bob *hic*

-Now you’ve learnt something new about some of our most-loved cocktails why not try #somethingnew from our menu.
+Now you’ve learnt something new about some of our most-loved cocktails why not try something from our cocktail menu.
 Expertly mixed, hand-crafted and you can make up whatever stories you like…